-Pillar Pain/Scar Pain Likely (Affects 20% or 1 in 5 people) In this case it may take 6-12 months for scar pain to settle Infection Rare (Affects 1% or 1 in 100 people) This is generally treated with oral antibiotics.
-Occasionally may need re- admission for Intravenous (I.V.) antibiotics or further surgery Thumb Weakness/Deformity Rare Rarely, the thumb can appear deformed and feel weak due to shortening.
+Pillar Pain/Scar pain Affects 20% or 1 in 5 people In this case it may take 6-12 months for scar pain to settle Infection Affects 1% or 1 in 100 people This is generally treated with oral antibiotics.
+Occasionally may need re- admission for Intravenous (I.V.) antibiotics or further surgery Thumb weakness/deformity Rarely, the thumb can appear deformed and feel weak due to shortening.
 Usually, the strength improves within 6 months.
-Complex Regional Pain Syndrome Very Rare (Affects 0.2% or 1 in 500 people) This can be a very serious consequence with some permanent changes including stiffness in the hand and arm.
+Complex regional pain syndrome Affects 0.2% or 1 in 500 people This can be a very serious consequence with some permanent changes including stiffness in the hand and arm.
 CRPS can usually be avoided by staying motivated with elevation, movement and scar massage.
-Nerve Injury Very Rare (Affects 0.14% or 1 in 700 people) This is very rare but consequences may be prolonged pain, further surgery and permanent disability.
-Pain Likely (Affects 20% or 1 in 5 people) Although the intended benefit of surgery is complete pain relief, sometimes there can be some residual pain following surgery
+Nerve injury (1:700)- Affects 0.14% or 1 in 700 people This is very rare but consequences may be prolonged pain, further surgery and permanent disability.
+Pain Affects 20% or 1 in 5 people Although the intended benefit of surgery is complete pain relief, sometimes there can be some residual pain following surgery